navaulakh24/Social-Network-API/README.md

 ## Demo
 - Click [here](https://drive.google.com/file/d/1yxDgOI8n5hCE4Wnp1w3ICG7I9VmUE7sS/view) for the demo video

+On Insomnia, the following API routes have been created and used to add, update, or remove users, friends, thoughts and reactions in the user's database.

+**USER**
+- GET all users: Get all users: `GET /api/users`
+- Create a new user: `POST /api/users`
+- Update a user by its `id`: `PUT /api/users/:userId`
+- Delete a user by its `id`: `DELETE /api/user/:userId`

+**THOUGHT**
+- Get all thoughts: `GET /api/thoughts/`
+- Create a new thought: `POST /api/thoughts/`
+- Update a thought by its `id`: `PUT /api/thoughts/:thoughtId`
+- Delete a thought by its `id`: `DELETE /api/thoughts/:thoughtId`

+**FRIEND**
+- Add a new friend to a user's friend list: `POST /api/users/:userid/friends/:friendId`
+- Delete a friend from a user's friend list: `DELETE /api/users/:userid/friends/:friendId`

+**REACTION**

+- Create a reaction: `POST /api/thoughts/:thoughtId/reactions`
+- Delete a reaction by the `reactionId`: `DEL /api/thoughts/:thoughtId/reactions/:reactionId`

 ## Installation
 - Download or clone this repository to use thi application on your local machine.
 - Requires Node.js and MongoDB to run application